Servebolt/servebolt-optimizer/README.md

 You should now be able to run ``composer phpunit`` WP single site or ``composer phpunit-mu`` for WP multi-site.

-To run without composer to debug failure use, this method allows for CLI arguments where composer does not ``./vendor/phpunit/phpunit/phpunit -c phpunit.xml --verbose --stop-on-failure``
+To run without composer to debug failure use, this method allows for CLI arguments where composer does not ``./vendor/phpunit/phpunit/phpunit -c phpunit.xml --verbose --stop-on-failure --debug``

 To work against a singluar test set use (where WPAssetTest is replace with the testing Class Name) ``./vendor/phpunit/phpunit/phpunit -c phpunit.xml --filter WpAssetTest``